A-Galicia/Strength-Projector/README.md

 - 🔐 Optional user login for personalized tracking (if using auth)
 - 🏋️ Add any custom exercise
-- 📈 View 1RM history in a responsive line graph (Recharts, Chart.js, etc.)
+- 📈 View 1RM history in a responsive line graph (Recharts)
-- 🧠 Smart input validation and error handling
-- ☁️ Data persistence with a backend (MongoDB, PostgreSQL, Firebase, etc.)
+- ☁️ Data persistence with a backend (Postgresql, Express.js)

 ---